 Step 1: Prepare Bundles

 To cover an 18-inch wreath form, you'll need about eight cherry blossom branches.
-We used four stems with large flowers (similar to this 18-inch two-tone blossom stem, $12, ) and four stems with smaller cherry blossoms (similar to this Beauty Cherry Blossom Stem, $9, Michaels).
+We used four stems with large flowers (similar to this 18-inch two-tone blossom stem, $14, Afloral) and four stems with smaller cherry blossom stems from the craft store.
 Gather your stems and trim excess length.
 You'll want to leave about 5 inches at the end of each stem.
-Bundle 4-6 cut stems together and secure with florists wire ($6, Walmart).
+Bundle 4-6 cut stems together and secure with florists wire.
 We used eight bunches to cover the wreath.
 We recommend laying them down on the wreath before you start securing them to the form to ensure you have enough.

 Step 2: Assemble Wreath